Art-Sells/HPM/MASS/LPP/LPPCodeBase/Infrastructure/test/MEV/MCV_Integration_Guide.md

 # LPP Phase 0 — MEV / Searcher Integration (Mainnet-Focused)

 This guide is for **real deployments** (e.g. Base mainnet).
-We are wiring six pools, dual 3-hop orbits, and the LPPRouter daily-cap guard exactly as implemented in `contracts/`.
+We are wiring four pools, dual 2-hop orbits, and the LPPRouter daily-cap guard exactly as implemented in `contracts/`.
 Local Hardhat reproductions are optional; validation happens against live infrastructure.

 ---